Error Analysis Prompting Enables Human-Like Translation Evaluation in Large Language Models: Related Work

 \paragraph{Translation Evaluation Metrics} MT Evaluation metrics are of crucial importance to the development of MT systems \citep{freitag-etal-2022-results}.
 Studies have shown that traditional surface-based metrics such as BLEU \citep{papineni-etal-2002-bleu} are no longer suitable for evaluating high-quality MT systems \citep{mathur-etal-2020-tangled}.
 Modern metrics like COMET \citep{rei-etal-2020-comet}, MetricsX-XXL \citep{juraska-etal-2023-metricx}, BLEURT \citep{sellam-etal-2020-bleurt}, and UniTE \citep{wan-etal-2022-unite} leverage human evaluations and high-quality translations for training.
 While these metrics achieve strong correlation with human judgements such as MQM \citep{freitag-etal-2021-experts}, there is a growing demand for explainability in their evaluation.
 Despite progress, recent research struggles to strike a balance between the reliability and explainability of these metrics \citep{lu-etal-2023-toward, xu-etal-2022-errors, perrella-etal-2022-matese}.
 In this work, we delve into the potential of LLMs for "human-like" translation evaluation, as they possess the capability to explicitly identify translation errors without further fine-tuning, which resembles the evaluation process of human.

 \paragraph{LLMs as Evaluators} LLMs refers to language models with hundreds of billion of parameters which are trained on massive textual data \citep{evaluation-survey-2024, zhao2023survey}.
-Since the emergence of ChatGPT, LLMs have shown its remarkable proficiency across various NLP tasks \citep{achiam2023gpt, touvron2023llama}.
-A prevalent application of LLMs is harnessing them as evaluators for assessing the performance of Chatbots \citep{zheng2023judging}.
-Recent studies also show LLM's efficacy in evaluating NLG tasks like summarization and dialog generation through multi-step prompting \citep{liu-etal-2023-g}.
+Since the emergence of ChatGPT, LLMs have shown remarkable proficiency across various NLP tasks \citep{achiam2023gpt, touvron2023llama}.
+A prevalent application of LLMs is harnessing them as evaluators for assessing the performance of Chatbots \citep{zheng2023judging} or some self-criticize/ improvement procedures~\cite{zhang2024intention, valmeekam2023investigating}.
+Recent studies also show LLM's efficacy in evaluating NLG tasks like summarization and dialogue generation through multi-step prompting \citep{liu-etal-2023-g}.
 GEMBA \citep{kocmi-federmann-2023-large} is the pioneering effort in utilizing LLMs as translation evaluators via a zero-shot prompting approach with GPT models.
-In this work, EAPrompt innovatively combines error analysis \citep{lu-etal-2023-toward} and chain-of-thought \citep{wei2022chain} to prompt LLMs for achieving human-like translation evaluation.
+In this work, EAPrompt innovatively combines the basic ideas of error analysis~\citep{lu-etal-2023-toward} and chain-of-thought~\citep{wei2022chain} to prompt LLMs for achieving human-like translation evaluation.

 Subsequent work follows our work to further explore the potential of LLMs as translation evaluators.
 AutoMQM \citep{fernandes-etal-2023-devil} parallels our approach, utilizing PaLM-2 model \citep{anil2023palm} as the testbed.
 GEMBA-MQM \citep{kocmi-federmann-2023-gemba} further improves EAPrompt by employing a few-shot prompting technique using GPT-4, making this approach universally applicable across languages.
 Another line of research focuses on fine-tuning LLMs to accurately predict error spans in translations.
 For instance, InstructScore \citep{xu-etal-2023-instructscore} fine-tunes a Llama model \citep{touvron2023llama1}, while XCOMET \citep{guerreiro2023xcomet} scales from COMETKiwi \citep{rei-etal-2023-scaling} to achieve this goal.